21 Reasons to Visit Ludwigsburg Germany For the Largest Pumpkin Festival in The World

 Here are 21 reasons to visit the festival:

-2. The festival is always themed, this year’s theme was the “Circus” (or Zirkus in German) so there were giant pumpkin sculptures of animals like elephants, tigers, a clown, and horses.
+2. The festival is always themed, with pumpkins piled in shapes of animals, plants, and various sculptures.
+It's a sincere delight.
+Here are some of the previous year's theme's: 2017's theme was the “Circus” (or Zirkus in German) so there were giant pumpkin sculptures of animals like elephants, tigers, a clown, and horses.

 3. There are 1,000s of different kinds of pumpkins on display, all showing where they hail from.